 The supervisor is the one person who can take immediate, direct action to make sure that his or her work area is safe and healthful for all employees.
 Russell DeReamer, author of Modern Safety Practices, considers the supervisor the only person who can control employees, machines, and working conditions on a daily, full-time basis.

 In his text, Occupational Safety and Health Management, Thomas Anton relates that the supervisor bears the greatest responsibility and accountability for implementing the safety and health program because it is he or she who works most directly with the employee.
-It is important that the supervisor understand and apply successful management and leadership principles to safety and health to make sure employees enjoy an injury- and illness-free work environment.
+It is important that the supervisor understands and applies successful management and leadership principles to safety and health to make sure employees enjoy an injury- and illness-free work environment.

 Supervisors can demonstrate leadership by directly providing employees the resources, motivation, priorities, and accountability for ensuring their safety and health.
 Enlightened supervisors understand the value in creating and fostering a strong safety culture within their department.
 Safety is elevated so that it is a value as opposed to something that must be done or accomplished.
-Integrating safety and health concerns into the everyday supervision allows for a proactive approach to accident prevention and demonstrates the importance of working safety.
+Integrating safety and health concerns into the everyday supervision allows for a proactive approach to accident prevention and demonstrates the importance of working safely.

-To begin your training, just click on the module links below.
+To begin your training, click on the module links below.
 If you are just starting this course, you should start with module 1.